readthedocs/readthedocs.org/docs/user/explanation/documentation-structure.rst

 .. image:: https://diataxis.fr/_images/diataxis.png

-We recommend that you read more about Diátaxis in the `documentation <https://diataxis.fr/>`_ for it.
+We recommend that you read more about it in the `official Diátaxis documentation <https://diataxis.fr/>`_.

 Explaining the structure to your users
 --------------------------------------